Kylart/KawAnime/README.md

 This software allows one to:
 * Be aware of the latest anime release.
-* Download a anime via Torrent (one would need a torrent client for the moment).
+* Download an anime via Torrent (one would need a torrent client for the moment).
 * Get information from any anime (those come from myanimelist.net).
 * More features are to come

 This is a software developped with Electron framework.
 It is still in development.

 ## Installation
 Be sure that you have Npm installed.
-You can find how to install npm[here](https://docs.npmjs.com/cli/install).
+You can find how to install npm (node) [here](https://nodejs.org/en/).
 ```
 git clone https://github.com/Kylart/KawAnime
 ```